vreddy9/zapi/README.md

 ###Set fields and Update

-Separate by comma if setting more than one, use underscore case i.e 'ThisName' in the WSDL is ':this_name'.
+Use underscore case i.e 'ThisName' in the WSDL is ':this_name'.

 	specificAccount.name = 'hi'
 	specificAccount.name = currency: 'USD'